 Protocol

-Please use this draft script to help you prepare for filming day.

-Filming should take no more than 10 minutes per step.
-If a step will take more than 10 minutes, prepare the product from that step in advance.

 Preparation of Bacteria for Membrane Extraction

 Streak the bacteria from frozen glycerol stocks onto fresh agar plates [1].
 Once colonies develop, store the plates at 4 degrees Celsius [2].
 Use a single colony to inoculate a 5-milliliter tube filled with broth media, and culture the bacteria as desired overnight [3].